Cobalt Blue Tarantula

 Substrate Type: Blend of Soil, Moss, Coconut Fibre and Cork.

-Equipment Necessary: Tank, Humidifier near the enclosure to keep humidity levels high.
-Spray bottle to keep the substrate moist.
-Heat Mat / Heat Lamp.
+Equipment Necessary: Tank, Spray bottle to keep the substrate moist.
+Heat Mat, Thermostat.

 Cleaning Instructions: Spot clean any uneaten food and remains.
 Clean substrate once per month to avoid bacterial growth.